Plea deal for serial online harasser fits lenient pattern

 Prosecutors had urged Hall to sentence Cleary to Community Corrections, a residential supervision and treatment program that's an alternative to prison or probation.

-That judge, Jeffrey Pilkington, warned Cleary a prison sentence may be "the only option" if his probation was revoked again.

-Victoria Lathrop is one of Cleary's earlier victims.
-She said he seemed like a nice guy when they met online in 2015.
-They communicated for a few weeks by texts and Facetime.
-But after she turned down his sexual advances, Cleary created a Facebook page using her name and a topless photo he apparently captured while she changed clothes during a video chat.
-She said Cleary sent Facebook friend requests to her friends from the fake account.

-Lathrop's ordeal didn't end when a judge sentenced Cleary to probation for harassing her in 2015.
-She kept hearing from him for years, from different numbers or online identities.
-Then, last year, he sent her the naked Facebook profile.
+Victoria Lathrop, one of Cleary's earlier victims, said her ordeal didn't end when a judge in Weld County, Colorado, sentenced Cleary to probation for harassing her in 2015.
+She says she kept hearing from him for years, from different numbers or online identities.

 "If he's so persistent stalking women and doing this stuff, I don't think that violence is past him," she told AP.